DOhlsson/runar/README.md

 * [Size milestones](#size-milestones)

 # Features
-* A binary that is container friendly, dependency-free and small TODO
+* A binary that is container friendly, only depends on libc and is very small TODO

 # Installation